endontoddy/necro/README.md

  - The application will be available at http://localhost:8080

 ## Getting in to a Dev environment
- - run 'docker-compose run --service-ports necro'
+ - run 'docker-compose run necro bash'
  - This will attach you to a docker container with all the necessary dependencies installed